RoboticsLabURJC/2020-phd-ruben-lucas/docs/_projects/2021-01-08-model_free_qlearning_algorithm.md

 ---
 title: "Robot following path to goal with q learning and sarsa"
-excerpt: "using q learning and sarsa to learn a path from origin to destination through a mesh board"
+excerpt: "Using q learning and sarsa to learn a path from origin to destination through a mesh board"

 sidebar:
   nav: "docs"